-Alcoholic liver disease covers a spectrum of disorders beginning from the fatty liver, progressing at times to alcoholic hepatitis and culminating in alcoholic cirrhosis which is the most advanced and irreversible form of liver injury related to the consumption of alcohol.
+The alcoholic liver disease covers a spectrum of disorders beginning from the fatty liver, progressing at times to alcoholic hepatitis and culminating in alcoholic cirrhosis, which is the most advanced and irreversible form of liver injury related to the consumption of alcohol.

 Different factors, such as metabolic, genetic, environmental, and immunological, collectively play a role in alcoholic liver disease.